trustep/io.trustep.bitbucket.pipes.aws-sam-custom-deploy/README.md

 # Bitbucket Pipelines Pipe: AWS SAM Custom Deploy by TruStep

+A BitBucket Pipe based on public.ecr.aws/sam/build-provided image to allow customized AWS SAM deploys.

-Deploys a AWS SAM application with custom parameters.
-Developed by TruStep.
+Allows deployments of AWS SAM applications with various custom parameters.

-This pipe is uses public.ecr.aws/sam/build-provided public image as base to issue calls to the sam commands build, package and deploy using a set of custom parameters.
+This pipe uses public.ecr.aws/sam/build-provided public image as base to issue calls to the sam commands build, package, deploy and delete using a set of custom parameters.

 You can use the default deployment mode or the delete mode.